mayanks/mindlab/interview.md

  * Preparation strategies to take on the interview
  * Gain confidence to make that first impression
  * How to handle difficult questions
- * Use hypnotic communication skills to leave an impression on the interviewers
+ * Use hypnotic communication skills to leave an impact on the interviewers
  * Learn the art of salary negotiation